Oh my gosh, this garlic bread. Seriously.

 … and smash it up!

 Take half a stick (1/4 cup) softened butter and throw it in.
 (If you wanted to use dried herbs instead, I’d throw them in at this point.)
+Then continue smashing with a fork until it’s all mixed and spreadable.

 Now, for the bread.
 I like using the take n’ bake variety, but you could easily use fully-baked bread.
 But I would definitely suggest using a crusty bread, and not that soft french bread you can get in the store.
 That would be sad.
 Also, this is a bit smaller than your average long baguette.
 If you wanted to make a large one, I would suggest doubling the filling.
 It’s better to have a little more than you need than not enough.